19 Jun '17

 1) Write, “Every day in every way I am becoming better and better” on several pieces of paper.

 2) Tape them in prominent places around your home—and tape one in the space between your wallet folds.
 (That way, you’ll see it by surprise throughout your day.)

 3) Make a screensaver with the phrase.

-4) Before you get up, and when you go to bed each night, sit up straight for meditation (laying down or slouching will retard or prevent the practice’s effectiveness–but sitting on chair, or your bed’s edge, or even sitting yogi-style on your bed’s pillows, is A-OK).
+4) Before you get up, and when you go to bed each night, sit up straight for meditation.
+(Laying down or slouching will retard or prevent the practice’s effectiveness–but sitting on chair, or on your bed’s edge, or even sitting yogi-style on your bed’s pillows, is A-OK.)
 Put the words on paper in front of you and repeat them silently for 5-10 minutes—or even 30 minutes.

 Just like bodily workouts, the more time you spend, the more effective the practice will be.

-5) Say the phrase to yourself as you move throughout the day—or as often as you remember to do so.
+5) Say the phrase to yourself as you move throughout the day.
+Say it as often as you remember to do so.